 Greg Ruf, President

-Greg is a DCM patient and nine family members have been identified with gene mutations known to cause DCM.
-His hope is that by raising awareness and by supporting research a means will be found to halt, reverse or even completely prevent DCM from developing in at-risk individuals.
+Greg retired from his work as a business entrepreneur and in 2017 he launched the DCM Foundation to bring education, hope, and resources to DCM patients and their family members.
+Greg’s hope is that by raising awareness and supporting DCM research, a means will be found to halt, reverse or even completely prevent DCM from developing in at-risk individuals.

-Greg lives in Dublin, Ohio with his wife Brenda of over 28 years, and together they have three grown children.
+After a period of worsening heart failure, on July 15, 2021 Greg had a successful heart transplant.
+Greg lives in Dublin, Ohio with his wife Brenda of over 30 years, and together they have three grown children and two grandchildren.

 Gregory Hershberger, Treasurer

 Gregory Hershberger retired from the Federal Bureau of Prisons in October 2004 as Regional Director for the North Central Region, located in Kansas City, after 26 years of service.
 As Regional Director, he oversaw the operation of 18 Bureau of Prisons facilities, and a network of community corrections assets located throughout 12 mid-western states.
 This responsibility included an annual budget of $578 million, a staff complement of approximately 6,700 employees, and the safe and secure housing for over 20,000 inmates.
 As a member of the Director’s Executive Staff, Mr. Hershberger assumed a major role in the development and approval of national policy and procedures for the agency.